basiljewellery28-blip/eliphasx-v2-frontend/public/legal/terms-of-service.md

 ## 9. Intellectual Property

 ### 9.1 Our Property
-The Service, including software, design, and branding, is owned by ELIPHASx (Pty) Ltd.
+The Service, including software, design, and branding, is owned by Basil & Co.

 ### 9.2 Your Content
 - You retain ownership of your Content